evildevill/evildevill/README.md

 <br>

-## 📣 How about an Office quote before you go?
+## 📣 How about an quote before you go?

 > Making time to step back and actively assess a situation is critical to being able to make good decisions.
 This sort of perception might not come naturally – but it’s a necessary skill.
 In other words, try smarter.🙃